 Why did you choose the IR program at NYU?

 NYU’s MAIR degree is a professional and distinguished program.
 I entered GSAS through an accelerated BA/MA track planning to start a career after graduation, so pursuing this specific Master’s was a pragmatic and easy decision.

 Which has been the class you most enjoyed?
-And the one in which you learnt the most?
+And the one in which you learned the most?

 What advice would you give to future students of the program?

 As you figure out or if you enter the program already knowing what specific subject you want to concentrate in, actively seek out advisors, courses, and resources related to your areas of interest.
 Your experience in the program will be that much more enriching and will better prepare you for future academic and professional experiences.